coderefinery/train-the-trainer/_episodes/01-intro.md

 > is perhaps more inclined towards the development of hands-on abilities and
 > capability to solve problems, independently or in a team.
 >
-> But the development of hands-on practical skills, requires some eseential
+> But the development of hands-on practical skills, requires some essential
-> knowledge about the domain and some willingness to try different approaches.
+> knowledge about the domain and some willingness to try different approaches
-> Some call this the "KSA approach" ("Knowledge-Skills-Attitude).
+> in case one gets stuck.
+Some call this the "KSA approach"
+> ("Knowledge-Skills-Attitude).
 Hence, I
-> try impart the essential knowledge (and where to find out more) at my
+> try to impart the essential knowledge (and where to find out more) at my
 > trainings.
 And to encourage and challenge students in order to make them
 > overcome their self-perceived limits (e.g. "I'm a Humanist, I can't use
 > Python virtualenv").
 >
 > I've been trying to study more about the Cognitive aspects of learning over the years,
 > and I should find out the time to return to that.
 There's very interesting
-> research in Problem Solving, with Learning being a respective component.
+> research in Problem Solving, with Learning being a important component in that domain.
 >
 > Storytelling: humans are neurologically made for paying attention to good
 > stories, and that's something that I try to put into account: to give
-> a lesson like it would be a relevant story for the students, one that they
+> a lesson like it would be a relevant narrative for the students, one that they
-> could relate to.
+> could relate to and help them in their work
 >
 > I like to draw and be creative with that, but have to pay attention to
 > my handwritting during my trainings.
 I reckon that Architectural diagrams
-> help students undrstanding the big picture, so I should invest more on
+> help students to understand the big picture, so I should invest more on
 > those when development training material.
 I would also like to start looking into
 > Concept Maps and Semantic Trees in training.
 {: .challenge}